Understanding and sharing this information is critical to identifying terrorists and disrupting their activities.

 Databases are at the heart of our counter-terrorism operations, especially those than can prevent travel.

 Disrupting the flow of terrorist funding is critical to curtailing their activities.

-Foreign terrorist fighters use social media for recruitment, radicalization, planning and funding.
+Terrorists use social media for radicalization, recruitment, funding, planning and execution of terror activities.

 Bioterrorism is the deliberate release of viruses, bacteria, toxins or other harmful agents to cause illness or death in people, animals or plants.

 Tackling the threat of criminals and terrorists obtaining nuclear or other radioactive materials.

 Strategic alliances with regional and international stakeholders ensure a comprehensive approach to countering terrorism.